 Driving under the influence is commonly associated with alcohol, but in Texas driving while intoxicated means being intoxicated by any substance, including prescription drugs.
-If you are facing a prescription drug DWI charge in Dallas County, Denton County, Collin County, Tarrant County, Rockwall County, Johnson County, Wise County, or Ellis County, contact the experienced DWI defense lawyers of The Law Offices of Richard C. McConathy.
+If you are facing a prescription drug DWI charge in Dallas County, contact the Law Offices of Richard C. McConathy today at (972) 233-5700 for a consultation about your alleged offense in Irving, Dallas, Carrolton, Richardson, and surrounding areas of Dallas County, Texas.
+Our firm will work to potentially get your criminal charges reduced or dismissed.

 A DUI offense in Texas is known as Driving While Intoxicated, or DWI.
 Texas Penal Code Section § 49.04 states that it is illegal for any person to operate a motor vehicle in a public place in Texas if that individual is intoxicated.
 The term “intoxicated” is defined by Section § 49.04 as either not having the normal use of physical and/or mental faculties due to the presence of alcohol, drugs, dangerous drugs, controlled substances, or any other substance of impairment or having a blood or breath alcohol concentration (BAC) of .08 or higher (per se intoxication).